Career Timeline of Matt LaFleur: Major Achievements and Milestones

 2020: Second Consecutive NFC North Title and Playoff Berth

-In the 2020 season, Matt LaFleur clinched his second consecutive NFC North title and playoff berth, and the Packers finished as the NFC's number one seed for the first time since 2011.
+In 2020, Matt LaFleur clinched his second consecutive NFC North title and playoff berth.
+The Packers also clinched the NFC's number one seed and home-field advantage throughout the playoffs for the first time since 2011.

 2021: Winningest Head Coach Through First 40 Games